tsmith512/directomatic/README.md

   - See [the sample](./docs/spreadsheet-template.csv) for column headers
   - Only columns A through E are required
 - Set the sharing options for the spreadsheet to "Anyone with the link can View"
-- Provision a Google Sheets API token to read from it
+- Provision a Google Sheets API token to read from it _(details below)_
-- Create a Cloudflare Rules List of type "redirect"
+- Create a Cloudflare Rules List of type "redirect" _(details below)_
 - Provision a Cloudflare API token (TBD) to write to it
 - Create a Directomatic Worker (whether you intend to run locally or not)
+- Make up a Bearer token you will use to authenticate your requests.
+Doesn't matter what it is.
 - Add the following _[Secrets](https://developers.cloudflare.com/workers/wrangler/commands/#secret)_ using Wrangler:
   - `AUTH_TOKEN` the Bearer token used to authenticate any Directomatic request
   - `GSHEETS_ID` the spreadsheet ID, which you can get from the URL